nakhtarcontai/python_gun_detection/README.md

 ```

-🚀 How to Run the Project
+## 🚀 How to Run the Project
 1️⃣ Install Dependencies
+'''text
 pip install opencv-python imutils numpy
+'''

 2️⃣ Keep the files together
 gun_detection.py